 Lead in Drinking Water

-The Centers for Disease Control and Prevention (CDC) reports the major source of lead exposure for children in the U.S. is lead-based paint and lead-contaminated dust found in deteriorating buildings.
+The Centers for Disease Control and Prevention (CDC) [external link] reports the major source of lead exposure for children in the U.S. is lead-based paint and lead-contaminated dust found in deteriorating buildings.
 However, lead levels can still be present in drinking water.
 The most common source of lead in drinking water is from leaching household plumbing.
 Drinking water with more than 15 ppb of lead over long periods of time can cause health effects.

 Lead Exposure in Children